Statutes

 (2) Each member may submit proposals concerning the program.
 The proposals must be received by the Executive Committee at least 4 months in advance.
 It is up to the Executive Committee to decide the scientific subjects of the presentations and to choose the speakers.

-(3) According to special statutes, every 2 years, on the occasion of the scientific congress, the International Society for Forensic Genetics can award the "Scientific Prize of the International Society for Forensic Genetics".
+(3) Every 2 years, on the occasion of the scientific congress, the International Society for Forensic Genetics can award the "Scientific Prize of the International Society for Forensic Genetics".
+The award of this prize is regulated by a separate statute.

 (1) A yearly membership fee is raised, which becomes due at the beginning of the calendar year and the amount of which is determined by the General Assembly.
 Changes in the membership fees take effect at the beginning of the following calendar year.

-(3) The financial records of the society are checked by two auditors elected by the General Assembly.
-The latter report to the General Assembly.
+(3) After the passing of every two fiscal years, the financial records of the society are checked by two auditors elected by the General Assembly.
+The auditors report to the General Assembly.

 (4) The fiscal year is identical with the calendar year.